News Scenarios Loan Programs About Me Pre-Qual Contact

 A rate-and-term refinance replaces your existing mortgage with a new one at a different rate or term.
 The goal is simple: pay less.
 Either per month, in total, or both.

 The only thing that matters is the break-even.
 Total closing costs divided by monthly savings tells you how many months it takes to recoup the cost.
-If that number is reasonable and you're staying in the home long enough, we move.
+If that number is reasonable and you're staying in the home long enough, I move.
 If it's not, I tell you the rate you'd need to hit before it makes sense.
-Then I check back when we get there.
+Then I check back when you get there.

 I don't refinance people who shouldn't refinance.
 That's not how I build a business people refer.